railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/index.rst

 * Mixtures: mixing, chemical processes, distillation.

-You will work in two areas: on products in the first part of this chapter, and on operations in the second part.
-The management of products depends on the concept of classifications while the management of operations depends on routing and workcenters.
+You will work in two areas: with products in the first part of this chapter, and with operations in the second part.
+The management of products depends on the concept of classifications while the operations management is related to routing and workcenters.

 .. index::
    single: bill of materials